defold/doc/docs/en/manuals/editor.md

    - <kbd>Drag and Drop</kbd> to add files from elsewhere on your disk to the project or move files and folders to new locations in the project.
    - <kbd>Right Mouse Click</kbd> to open a _Context Menu_ from where you can create new files or folders, rename, delete, track file dependencies and more.

+Files and folders deleted through the Assets pane are moved to the system Trash or Recycle Bin when the platform supports it.
+If moving an item to the trash is unsupported or fails, the editor permanently deletes it.

 ### 2. Scene Editor pane {#the-scene-editor}

 Double-clicking a collection, game object, or visual component file opens the *Scene Editor* — the visual editor for building and editing scenes.
 Script files and other non-visual resources open in their own dedicated editors instead.